-Ten years ago I learned how to rent DVC points and stay at Disney World Deluxe resorts for up to 70% off.
+Ten years ago I learned how to “rent” Disney Vacation Club (DVC) points and stay at Disney World Deluxe resorts for up to 70% off.

-Renting DVC points has made it possible for my family to stay in hotels that we never dreamed we’d be able to afford!
+DVC rental has made it possible for my family to stay in hotels that we never dreamed we’d be able to afford!

-In this post, I’ll share everything you need to know about how to rent Disney Vacation Club points (either from a broker such as David’s Vacation Rentals or by finding an owner yourself) in the hopes that you can experience a stay at one of these amazing resorts, too.
+In this post, I’ll share everything you need to know about how to rent points in the hopes that you can experience a stay at one of these amazing resorts, too.

-DVC stands for Disney Vacation Club and is Disney’s vacation ownership program, kind of like a timeshare.
+Disney Vacation Club (DVC for short) is Disney’s vacation ownership program, kind of like a timeshare.

 These points can be used to stay at ANY Disney Vacation Club resort any time of the year.